 Rated PG-13

-Genre Biography, Drama, History, War
+Genre Biography, Drama, History

 Director Ron Maxwell

-Writer Jeff Shaara (book), Ron Maxwell (screenplay)
+Writer Jeff Shaara, Ron Maxwell

-Awards 1 win & 4 nominations.
+Awards 1 win & 4 nominations

-Production Company Ted Turner Pictures
+Production Company N/A

 Website N/A